cxczau/rewards-app/README.md

 ## Assumptions
 - Each Member's email is unique
-- Member can only have one of each Reward
+- Member can only have one of each Reward that is active/not-deleted
 - Reward's name is unique